andrewjstringer/sr201-mqtt/README.md

 from the operation is passed back to a status MQTT topic.
 Both these topics are defined in the config file.

-Currently this code works stand alone, future work will be to package this in a Docker container.
+Currently this code works stand alone, the config is now update to allow a Dockerfile to pull from GitHub, if the DockerFile has a volume mount which exposes a file called config_container.py, this will be used in preference to the standalone config.
+A Dockerfile will be added later which will build this in a container.

 Sometimes this module is described as http controlled, this is *not* the case, it does not contain a web server, it is controlled by sending codes to a tcp (or udp) port.